sbocq/predicat/README.md

   ```

 In a validation context, having failures automatically carry the predicate
-expression and the failing subject is immensely more helpful than returning just
+expression and the failing subject is more helpful and practical than returning
-`false` or a failure object `#F["Not in range"]` carrying a string that is
+just `false` or a failure object like `#F["Not in range"]`.
+In fact, error
-redundant, tedious to maintain and often fails to capture accurately the context
+strings or keys are tedious to maintain and fail to capture accurately the
-of a failure.
+context of a failure.

 Any predicate function created with the help of this library can be seamlessly
 reused to validate values nested in arbitrary data structures.
 The example